MycroftAI/documentation/_drafts/Introduction-to-developing-Skills.md

 The `dialog` directory contains subdirectories for each spoken language the skill supports.
 Each subdirectory has `.dialog` files which specify what Mycroft should say when a **Skill** is executed.

 The subdirectories are named using the [IETF language tag](https://en.wikipedia.org/wiki/IETF_language_tag) for the language.
-For example, Brazilian Portugues is `pt-br`, German is `de`, and Australian English is `en-au`.
+For example, Brazilian Portugues is 'pt-br', German is 'de', and Australian English is 'en-au'.

 Here is an example where one language is supported.
-By default, the **Template Skill** contains one subdirectory for United States English - `en-us`.
+By default, the **Template Skill** contains one subdirectory for United States English - 'en-us'.
 If more languages were supported, then there would be additional language directories.

 ```bash
 $ ls -las -R